Mermin's device: Hidden variables and classical implementation

 where $(b_1,b_2,b_3)=(a_1,a_2,a_3)$ in order to reproduce the results of table 1 when selecting the same setting for both detectors.

 For any given configuration, if the detector settings were chosen randomly, when the settings of the devices are different (12,13,21,23,31,32), the color of their lights would agree 100% of the time for the states (GGG) and (RRR) and for the other states the results would agree 1/3 of the time.

 Thus we reach an impossibility: there is no possible distribution of these states that would allow for the system to flash the same colors 1/4 of the time when the settings are not the same.
 Thereby, it is not possible to reproduce the results provided in Table 1.

 Quantum mechanical implementation

 Stern-Gerlach device, a charged spin 1/2 particle enters into an inhomogeneous magnetic field.
 Only two possible outcomes are possible, the particle is deviated up or down.

-Aspect's experiment with an entangled photon source S and polarizers P1 and P2 at angles α and β.

 Contrary to the classical implementation, table 1 can be reproduced using quantum mechanics using quantum entanglement.
 Mermin reveals a possible construction of his device based on David Bohm's version of the Einstein–Podolsky–Rosen paradox.

 One can set two spin-1/2 particles in the maximally entangled singlet Bell state: